 - often requires creative thinking and hands-on activities with clear practical application

 - offers honors students an opportunity to interact more deeply and more personally with the subject matter of a given course

 - should be worked on throughout the semester

 - allows students to acquire new knowledge and skills

 - enables students and faculty to work together as "colleagues in learning" - a cooperative spirit that reawakens the fundamental purpose of the academy

 - assists students to become an integral part of a stimulating academic interchange

 The specific requirements for each project are open so the projects can be creative displays of academic rigor.
-Examples of project formats include but are not restricted to research papers, PowerPoint presentations, poster presentations, displays of artwork, assorted short assignments, teaching lesson plans, computer programs, lab experiments and write-ups, evaluation of survey results, etc.
+Examples of project formats include but are not restricted to research papers, PowerPoint presentations, poster presentations, displays of art or performance art, teaching lesson plans, computer programs, lab experiments and write-ups, evaluation of survey results, creative writing, teaching a week of class, etc.

 The following rubric will be used to evaluate your application to do an Honors Project.
 The first three criteria must be met in order for the project to be approved.